fisadev/dcs_server_manager/docs/development.md

 This is a single page web app with a single HTML home page served by the backend (`templates/home.html`), and then everything else are AJAX requests fired from the frontend that update the DOM.

-But probably to your surprise, it as almost no JavaScript at all.
+But probably to your surprise, it has almost no JavaScript at all.
 No gigantic and overly complex JS framework like React or Vue either.
 The last time I counted, it had the grand total of 15 lines of JavaScript.